The Massachusetts Travel Survey (MTS) was a large-scale effort (the first since 1991) that collected information on

 Note that the MTS is not an attitudinal, or "stated-preference" survey, so respondents were not asked the what would you do types of questions.
 Other surveys have been (and will continue to be) used to gather that type of information.
 The MTS is an activity survey that measures what people actually do in terms of how far they travel (and to where, and when), what mode(s) they take, how much they pay for parking, etc. Especially taken collectively, what people say they are willing to do, then what they actually do, are often quite different - that is why collecting the actual behavioral information is so important.

-For additional information on the Massachusetts Travel Survey, click on the additional topics below or contact Bob Frey at (857) 368-9800.
+For additional information on the Massachusetts Travel Survey, see the Project Summary, click on the additional topics below or contact Bob Frey at (857) 368-9800.